NareenAsad/Nexium_Nareen_Assign2/README.md

 ## 📄 License

-This project is licensed under the MIT License.
-© 2025 Nareen Asad
+This project is part of an internship assignment and is for educational purposes.